4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 *  The (__kelvin colour temperature figures__) have been added to the factory details by 4Ax.

-*  Some of the colour temperature figures may vary somewhat depending on the online source
+*  Some of the colour temperature figures may vary somewhat depending on the source

 *  It is unfortunate that a neutral __4000k__ setting is not provided (perhaps try "(0): off")